Update your information

 Student records policies

-Changing your directory suppression level does not hide your information from University staff that need your information such as your advisor.
-If you also work at the University, your employment information will not be suppressed.
+Suppressing your information does not hide it from University staff who need your information, such as your advisor.
+If you also work at the University, your employment information will not be hidden.